-Sound Transit enters into this undertaking (the "Undertaking") constituting the written undertaking for the benefit of the beneficial owners of the 2015 Parity Bonds in order to assist the Underwriters of the 2015 Parity Bonds in complying with paragraph (b)(5) of Rule 15c2-12 ("Rule 15c2-12") promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended.
+The Central Puget Sound Regional Transit Authority (the "Authority") enters into this undertaking (the "Undertaking") constituting the written undertaking for the benefit of the beneficial owners of the above-referenced bonds (the "2015 Parity Bonds") in order to assist the Underwriters of the 2015 Parity Bonds in complying with paragraph (b)(5) of Rule 15c2-12 ("Rule 15c2-12") promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended.
 For purposes of this Undertaking, the term "holders of the 2015 Parity Bonds" shall have the meaning intended for such term under Rule 15c2-12.
+Capitalized terms used but not otherwise defined herein shall have the meanings assigned to those terms in Resolution No. R2015-16 and Resolution No. R2015-17, each adopted by the Board of Directors of the Authority on July 23, 2015 (together, the "2015 Parity Bond Resolutions"), providing for the issuance, sale and delivery of the 2015 Parity Bonds.

-Sound Transit undertakes to provide or cause to be provided, either directly or through a designated agent, to the Municipal Securities Rulemaking Board (the "MSRB"), in an electronic format as prescribed by the MSRB, accompanied by identifying information as prescribed by the MSRB:
+The Authority undertakes to provide or cause to be provided, either directly or through a designated agent, to the Municipal Securities Rulemaking Board (the "MSRB"), in an electronic format as prescribed by the MSRB, accompanied by identifying information as prescribed by the MSRB: